BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/embedding_media.md

 # Embedding Flash

+Adobe Flash has been retired, and is no longer supported.
+Do not use it.

 ![R I P Flash](https://res.cloudinary.com/btvca/image/upload/v1574445198/curriculum/rip-flash_gzmwcj.png)

 ---

 # Modern Animations

-Flash used to be the way to create web animations, but now we have better options
+Flash used allow for web animations, but there are now better options.

 * `<canvas>` elements using JavaScript
 * Pure CSS animations
-* The JavaScript animation api
+* The JavaScript animation API
 * Third party animation frameworks such as [Snap SVG](http://snapsvg.io/)

 ---